The Pacifica Virtual Experience – March 12, 2021

 Featured Presentation by Dr. Mary Watkins

-Mary is chair of the Depth Psychology Program and serves as Coordinator of Community and Ecological Fieldwork and Research in the Community Psychology, Liberation Psychology, and Ecopsychology specialization.
-She is a clinical and developmental psychologist and was an early member of the archetypal/imaginal psychology movement.
+Dr. Mary Watkins is the Co-Chair of the Community, Liberation, Indigenous, and Eco- Psychologies Specialization (CLIE), and Coordinator of Community and Ecological Fieldwork and Research in CLIE.
+She was trained as a clinical and developmental psychologist and was an early member of the archetypal/imaginal psychology movement.
 She has worked in a wide variety of clinical settings and with groups on issues of peace, diversity, social justice, reconciliation, immigration, and the envisioning of community and cultural transformation.
-She is the author of Waking Dreams, Invisible Guests: The Development of Imaginal Dialogues, co-author of Toward Psychologies of Liberation, and Talking with Young Children about Adoption, and co-editor of Psychology and the Promotion of Peace.
-Please find Dr. Watkins’ publications available for download here.

 APPLYING TO PACIFICA

-Pacifica is currently accepting applications for select programs for a Fall 2018 start date.
+Pacifica is currently accepting applications for all programs.
 You can conveniently apply online here.
-For all questions regarding program information and enrollment please contact the Admissions Department, 805.879.7305 or email Experience@pacifica.edu.
+For all questions regarding program information and enrollment, please contact the Admissions Department, 805.879.7305 or email firstname.lastname@example.org.
 Thank you for considering Pacifica Graduate Institute for your graduate degree.

 Where can I contact the organizer with any questions?